dbojan/encrypted-stream-test/README.md

 - supported: epg, subtitles (pluto).
 - put esplayer.txt with links to .m3u/.m3u8, or their gzipped version next to appimage, and start app

--you can use appimage on linuxm or compile/run from source:
+- you can use appimage on linuxm or compile/run from source:

--to install from source:
+- to install from source:
 install nodejs, then:
 ```
 npm install